CtrlK

 Conciseness

-The skill is mostly efficient but includes some unnecessary content.
-The 'Knowledge Reference' section at the bottom is just a keyword list that adds no actionable value.
-The MUST DO/MUST NOT DO lists partially restate what's already in the workflow.
-The constraints section could be tighter.
+The skill is reasonably efficient but includes some unnecessary content.
+The 'Knowledge Reference' section at the bottom is a keyword dump that Claude already knows.
+The MUST/MUST NOT lists partially restate what's already covered in the workflow.
+The code examples are well-chosen but the overall document could be tightened.

 2 / 3